MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-and-configure-the-rms-connector.md

 ## Next steps
 Now that the RMS connector is installed and configured, you are ready to configure your on-premises servers to use it.
+Go to [Configuring servers for the Azure Rights Management connector](configure-servers-for-the-rms-connector.md).